eightys3v3n/mqtt_logger/README.md

 ## Todo
-- Switch over to MySQL from SQLite
 - Collect all readings made in a particular time period into a single row.
 The way it is currently recorded it is hard to get all the data points from a device at a particular time.
+(I think this might be done)